-The protection afforded by a renters insurance policy applies to certain risks, such as fire, structural mishaps and theft.
+The protection afforded by a renters insurance policy applies to certain risks, such as fire, structural mishaps, and theft.
 So, if your laptop is stolen, or your furniture and clothing are destroyed by a fire, this coverage may help you pay for the cost of replacing them.
 You need to read the policy fine print to know exactly what you are covered for.
-When purchasing a renters insurance policy, you will be required to specify high risk items like a bicycle, phone or expensive jewellery.
+When purchasing a renters insurance policy, you will be required to specify high-risk items like a bicycle, phone, or expensive jewellery.

 Liability coverage is another option you should consider, this cover will help protect you from bills if you are found to be legally responsible for injuries to other people, or damage to their property.
-It’s a rare occurrence but say for example your child throws a toy and it causes injury to a third party, you will have to pay the medical bills.
+It’s a rare occurrence but says for example your child throws a toy and it causes injury to a third party, you will have to pay the medical bills.

 If your rented home is damaged to a point where it is no longer liveable, renters insurance can help because many policies cover you for extra living expenses if you need to relocate while the property is being fixed.
-As with all insurance policies, limits will apply to the amount a policy will pay out for a covered loss.
+As with all insurance policies, limits will apply to the amount a policy will payout for a covered loss.
 Take the time to read your policy and make sure it is geared to your specific needs